simplif-ai/Backend/README.md

 ### /login
 Receives:
 {
   email: "sdblatz@gmail.com",
   password: "securePassword"
 }

 Sends:
 {
   sucess: "true",
   token: "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ",
   error: "Email does not exist." //optional
 }

 ### /editProfile
 Receives:
 {
   email: "sdblatz@gmail.com",
   newEmail: "sblatz@purdue.edu", //optional
   newName: "Sawyer" //optional
 }

 Sends:
 {
   sucess: "true",
   error: "Email does not exist." //optional
 }

 ### /profile

 Receives:
 {
   email: "sdblatz@gmail.com"
 }

 Sends:
 {
   sucess: "true",
   name: "Sawyer",
   email: "sdblatz@gmail.com",
   password: "securePass",
   prefersEmailUpdates: "0",
   postCount: "3"
 }

 ### /loginToGoogle

 Sends:
 {
   sucess: "true"
   error: "Authentication failed" //optional
   token: "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9"
 }

 ### /createAccount

 Receives:
 {
   email: "sdblatz@gmail.com",
   name: "Sawyer",
   email: "sdblatz@gmail.com",
   password: "securePass",
   phoneNumber: "2008657700",
   prefersEmailUpdates: "0"
 }

 Sends:
 {
   sucess: "true"
   error: "Email already exists." //optional
 }

 ### /deleteAccount

 Receives:
 {
   email: "sdblatz@gmail.com"
 }

 Sends:
 {
   sucess: "true",
   error: "Email doesn't exist." //optional
 }

 ### /changePassword

 Receives:
 {
   email: "sdblatz@gmail.com",
   password: "oldPassword",
   newPassword: "newPassword"
 }

 Sends:
 {
   sucess: "true",
   error: "Email doesn't exist." //optional
 }

 ### /receivePassword
 Receives:
 {
   email: "luna.ad2@gmail.com",
 }

 Sends:
 {
   sucess: sends email to the above email
   erro: "email has not been sent"
 }

 This is a post request for sending an email of the link to reset the password.
 An email is sent in the body of the request where the reset password link will be sent to it using nodemailer in nodejs.

-### /savetodb
+### /savesummary
 Receives:
 {
     "email": "luna.ad2@gmail.com",
-    "text': "This is the summary text saved by the user" }
+    "text": "This is the summary text saved by the user", "name": "CS 307 Notes"
+}

 Send:
 {
     success: "true",
     error: "error saving to db"
 }

 This is a post request to save the text summary of the user to the db.
 A row is created in the notes table which has the name of name of the text, date, noteText(for any additional notes from user), and userId(the account of the user that saved the summary, obtained from email in the json object request).
 A row is created in to summary table which has the summaryText(the user saved, in the json object request), the noteId(from the notes table), and the brevity.

 ## How to use summarizer Api
 To send text to the summarizer Api to summarize(using the middleware endpoint):
 1. Make a post http-request on the endpoint path 'http://localhost:8000/sumarizertext'.
 2. Add the text to be sent in a json object as below:
 ```javascipt
 var mock = "Hi this is Lena's mock text";